Goodwill-Store/Fusian-Car-Club/README.md

 ## How to Run the App Locally

-Follow these steps to set up and run the Fusian Car Club app on your local machine:
+Follow these steps to run the app on your local machine:

 1. **Install dependencies for the entire project**:
    - Navigate to the root folder and run: